petecarapetyan/cc/doc/00--hygiene/040--tooling.rocket.md

 - assuming a windows computer
 - keeping things as straightforward as possible

 The benefits of this approach cannot be understated.
 By limiting your options you are also greatly limiting your distractions.
-You stay on track, and remained focused on the task at hand
+You stay on track, and remained focused on the task at hand.

+This document will explore the benefits of expanding your horizons beyond these defaults.

 ## Defaults

 Assumptions
 - windows operating system
-- notepad++ for html, css, data
+- Notepad++ for html, css, data
-- eclipse
+- Eclipse for Java

-## What if you are on a mac?
+## What if you are on a Mac?

-- placeholder

-## Historical progression of tooling

-- placeholder
+- Eclipse is still the default for java
+- There is no Notepad++, so VSCode may be the best bet for HTML, CSS, and JS

 ## When to shift to other tooling?

-- IDE options
+- VSCode may currently be the best bet for HTML, CSS, and JS

+more later on

 - shell options
 - linting
 - plugins

+## Historical progression of tooling

+placeholder